 Top WTA Players (Singles)

 You can check out my 2022 WTA Ranking page for a list of the current top 100 female players in the world.

 WTA Grand Slam Winners

-Similar to the ATP Tour, The WTA Tour plays 4 grand slam events each year at the Australian Open, French Open, Wimbledon and the US Open.
+Similar to the ATP Tour, The WTA Tour plays four grand slam events each year at the Australian Open, French Open, Wimbledon, and the US Open.

-Margaret Court currently holds the record for the most grand slam wins with 24 titles to her name.
+Margaret Court currently holds the record for the most grand slam singles titles with 24 titles to her name.

 The most successful player at the grand slams that is still active is Serena Williams who has won 23 grand slams, one behind the all time record set by Margaret Court.

 You can check out our page on Women’s Grand Slam Winners if you want to find out more information on who has won the different grand slams over the years.